AkshadaTupe/450DSACrackerWithSoln/LinkedList/DetectLoopInLinkedList/Solution/README.md

 # Complexity
 **- Time complexity : O(N)**
-where N is the number of nodes in the linked list, as each node is visited once.
+Only one traversal of the loop is needed.

-**- Space complexity : O(1)**
+**- Space complexity : O(N)**
-because the algorithm uses a constant amount of additional space regardless of the size of the input.
+where N is the space required to store the value in the hashmap

 # Code
 ```